-- Myrrh: Tightens gums and combats infections.
-Apply as a paste or diluted tincture.
+- Myrrh: Meant to tighten up the gums and handle infections.
+Can be used as a paste or a diluted tincture.

 Table: Quick Comparison of Herbs and Benefits